Disability Services Contact

 A student who believes that the School has discriminated against him or her on the basis of their disability may contact the Section 504 Coordinator to discuss filing a formal complaint of discrimination.

-The Divinity School’s Section 504 Coordinator is the Vice President for Enrollment Services or his/her designee.
+The Divinity School’s Section 504 Coordinator is the Assistant Dean of Students or his/her designee.

 Role of the Student Services Representative: